Algae Green Pool Algae Green Pool — Why is my salt water pool turning green all of a sudden?

 Quick Answer

 Why Your Salt Pool Is Turning Green If your salt water pool is green, it typically means the salt chlorine generator (SCG) isn't producing enough chlorine, or your existing chlorine is being destroyed by high cyanuric acid (CYA).
-You cannot rely on the generator alone to fix this; you need to manual
+You cannot rely on the generator alone to fix this; you need to manually shock the pool to kill the algae and troubleshoot the system immediately.

 Why Your Salt Pool Is Turning Green